vifm − vi file manager

 equals "set smartcase".

 The $VIFM/vifminfo file contains session settings.
 You may edit it by hand to change the settings, but it’s not recommended to do that, edit vifmrc instead.
 You can control what settings will be saved in vifminfo by setting ´vifminfo’ option.
 Vifm always writes this file on exit unless ’vifminfo’ option is empty.
-Bookmarks, commands, directory history, filetypes, fileviewers and registers in the file are merged with vifm configuration (which has bigger priority).
+Bookmarks, commands, histories, filetypes, fileviewers and registers in the file are merged with vifm configuration (which has bigger priority).

 The $VIFM/scripts directory can contain shell scripts. vifm modifies it’s PATH environment variable to let user run those scripts without specifying full path.
 All subdirectories of the $VIFM/scripts will be added to PATH too.
 Script in a subdirectory overlaps script with the same name in all its parent directories.